Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 ## 1. Overview

 The system has three primary modes of operation:
-- **Data Collection:** Captures input data from specified devices at defined intervals.
+- **Data Collection:** Captures input data from specified devices at a defined rate.
 - **Model Training:** Processes collected data, updates existing models and trains new models with automatic hyperparameter tuning.
 - **Live Analysis:** Uses the trained model to analyze incoming data in real-time and compute anomaly scores.